Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Experiment

 We study the impact of pairwise fusion in this part.
 We consider different candidates in the pairwise fusion process, aiming to find the best match that is capable of deriving high-quality features from the heterogeneous pairwise graph as the initial node embedding.
-We analyze the importance of pairwise fusion and implement different models introduced in Section~\ref{subsec:setting}.
+We analyse the importance of pairwise fusion and implement different models introduced in Section~\ref{subsec:setting}.
 Note that we applied the same hyperparameters of all these models according to the best performance reported in the respective papers and source codes.
-As shown in \figurename~\ref{fig:ablation}, using PC-HGN in pairwise fusion enlarges the performance gap over other models in all datasets, with a performance gain of more than 5.4\%-14.4\% compared to using GAT, a performance gain of more than 6.6\%-18.0\% compared to using HGT, and an overall 11.5\% performance gain on average compared to using other models in pairwise fusion.
-This result demonstrates the initial node embedding generated by PC-HGN helps our framework achieve the best results in all three datasets.
+As shown in \figurename~\ref{fig:ablation}, using PC-HGN in pairwise fusion to generate initial node embeddings significantly enhances performance across all datasets.
+It yields a performance gain of more than 5.4\% to 14.4\% compared to GAT, more than 6.6\% to 18.0\% compared to HGT, and an average performance gain of 10.5\% compared to the random initialization strategy.
+This result further verify the great importance to generate high-quality initial node embedding to better exploit the implicit data relations in the hypergraph.
+Additionally, it demonstrates the initial node embedding generated by PC-HGN helps our framework achieve the best results in all three datasets.